oracle-livelabs/oci/oci-starter-lab/intro/intro.md

 It works like this:
 - We will go to the Website https://www.ocistarter.com/ to get a zip file with all the code that we need
-- Check what it contains
+- Check what it contains: readme.md, LICENCE (Apache 2 License), source files
 - Run ./build.sh

 ## Labs